jacksonzou123/moneymanager/README.md

 Spendie is a budget/money management web application designed to track your spending and visualize it in a intuitive way.

-## API Dependencies
+## API's

-To be determined...
+Google Sheets
+Google Maps Embed

 ## Run Instruction